Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Set-AzureKeyVaultSecretAttribute.md

 PS C:\> Get-AzureKeyVaultKey -VaultName $VaultName -Name $Name -IncludeVersions | Set-AzureKeyVaultSecretAttribute -ContentType $ContentType
 ```

-The first three commands define string variables to use for the VaultName, Name, and ContentType parameters.
+The first three commands define string variables to use for the *VaultName*, *Name*, and *ContentType* parameters.
 The fourth command uses the Get-AzureKeyVaultKey cmdlet to get the specified keys, and pipes the keys to the Set-AzureKeyVaultSecretAttribute cmdlet to set their content type to XML.

 ## PARAMETERS